favonia/cloudflare-ddns/docs/designs/features/reconciliation-algorithm.markdown

 - which metadata fields exist
 - any stricter contracts that intentionally override the default softness above

+## Metadata Resolution for New Creates

+When reconciliation needs metadata for newly created objects, it resolves that metadata from recyclable owned objects only.

+- An empty source set uses the configured fallback value.
+- A unanimous source value is inherited.
+- A non-unanimous source value uses the configured fallback value and emits one ambiguity warning for that field.

+Set-valued metadata fields may apply the same rule per element instead of per whole field.
+In that case, each element is inherited only when its source values agree under the resource-specific equality rule; otherwise the fallback for that element is used.

 ## Residual-Risk Policy

 Under ambiguous partial execution, implementations should minimize residual risk rather than follow one fixed mutation script.